(Photo Credit: betsyweber/Flickr)

 4. Current – It may be tempting to put up a photo of you in your “younger years,” but don’t give in, because a current photo is always best.
 Ladies, this means those '80s style Glamour Shots simply will not do.
 Major letdown, we know and we’re terribly sorry.
 Having a current picture of yourself allows employers to see that you are who you say you are, and not a 40-something trying to pass himself off as 20-something.
 Convey the present-day you and you will be just fine.

 5. Size matters – Every social media platform has different size requirements for profile pictures, so be sure to pay attention to this when you’re uploading your photo.
-To help you out, The Financial Brand published a social media picture cheat sheet explaining in great detail the different formatting requirements for each major social platform.
 You want to ensure that your picture takes up the entire frame and isn’t too small, big, skinny, or stretched after uploading it to each site.
 This step may be a big frustrating, as it may require a bit of re-sizing and reformatting, but it’s worthwhile if it helps you get noticed by a recruiter.

 It’s time to get spiffy, people, and snap some profile pictures that scream, “Hire me!”
 You don’t want to miss out on any professional opportunities because you were too lazy to upload a decent picture of yourself.